do you need help with your pain?

 One of the questions I get asked most frequently by my new clients is ‘How many sessions will I need?’
 It’s only natural to ask this and I know I would do the same thing!
 Of course, we want to know how much time, money and commitment we have to put in so that we can feel OK again.
 We want to get on with our life.

 However, if you’ve had a problem for some months or years, your body gradually changes shape.
 This may sound strange, but when you are in pain or you injure yourself, you start to do things differently.
 You walk, sit and do everyday tasks in a slightly different way over and over again.
 Over time, these new compensations crystallise into underdeveloped muscles in some places and overdeveloped in others.
 Your body changes shape gradually and that new shape - that imbalanced shape - might start to cause you pain in other places.
 Coming back to balance is also gradual and unfortunately, there is no fast-track to true health.
 Your muscles need to relax out of the spasm that’s held them taut, the bones that they have been holding out of position need to slide back, your pelvis needs to regain stability and with it your spine.
 It may take a little time.
 As an tried and tested estimate, I suggest that you will need weekly sessions for at least 7 weeks to begin with.
 You are likely to see some changes much more quickly than that, but to give me and your body the best possible chance to make significant and lasting changes, some time is needed.
 I am always happy to discuss your needs with you and I offer discounts for block bookings to reduce the total financial investment.
-Of course, if you would just like to try Amatsu and book a one-off session to see if you enjoy the treatment and like working with me, that is possible too.

 is amatsu right for you?